 I’m such a sucker for airline promo fares and this time, we booked cheap tickets to China!
 I’ve always wanted to go to the Great Wall but I always hesitated because there’s currently no direct flights to Beijing or Shanghai from Cebu.
-Also, China is one of the countries where a US citizen needs a tourist visa.
+(EDIT March 2018: There’s already a direct flight from Cebu-Shanghai through China Eastern Airlines) Also, China is one of the countries where a US citizen needs a tourist visa.

 There’s definitely a first time for everything and this was the first time that I myself applied for a tourist visa!
 I was a little nervous, since I don’t have a lot of stamps in my Philippine passport.